top of page

 Fridays

 Over the past two decades, the Kountze Food Pantry has grown into a guest-choice pantry operated by more than 70 volunteers.
 This model demonstrates respect for guests and decreases waste by allowing individuals to choose the food they receive.
-In 2019, the pantry had over 16,000 visits.
-Of those served, 26% are children.
+In 2022, the pantry had over 17,000 visits serving over 48,000 individuals.
+Of those served, 34% are children.
 The Pantry’s mission is simple: feed anyone who comes through the door.
 Staff and volunteers refer guests to primary care and behavioral health services within Kountze Commons when appropriate.

 Methodist Community Health Clinic